 Yes.
 Each of our physical therapists is licensed to practice physical therapy in the state of New York, by the New York State Board of Medical Examiners.

-Are your therapists trained on site and have the continued education?
+Are your therapists trained on-site and do they recieve continued education?

 Yes, Our therapists get courses, one-on-one direct training on new techniques and education as a means of enhancing their skill level.
 As more and more new skills and techniques come to the fore front of physical therapy, we are very motivated to teach these skills to our staff to help create a better healing environment